 A detailed description of the proposed request is available via the link on Page 1 of this report.
-In summary, the applicant is requesting to rezone the subject site from R-1, Single-Family Residential Suburban District to B-2, Neighborhood Business Suburban District.
+In summary, the applicant is requesting to rezone the subject site from R-A, Residential Agricultural District to B-5, Office Distribution District.

-The site abuts a property to the North that is currently zoned B-2, and is developed with a gas station and car wash as well as a property zoned R-1 and is developed with a dwelling; to the South, an R-1 property developed with a dwelling; to the East, an R-1 property developed with a church; and to the West, by undeveloped B-2 property.
+The site abuts a property to the North that is currently zoned R-A and B-5, which has some commercial development, but is largely undeveloped; to the South, an undeveloped R-A property; to the East undeveloped R-A and I-2; and to the West, by commercially developed B-5 property.

-The site plan provided with the rezoning application depicts a commercial building with associated parking.
+The site plans submitted (two different site plans submitted - one with direct rail spur and one with rail spur crossing other properties) provided with the rezoning application depicts a proposed refrigerated warehouse with associated parking.
 While full compliance with development standards set forth in Article 3 are not depicted, the proposed development will require full compliance with the Unified Development Code (UDC).
 Any signage placed on the property will also need to meet the requirements of the UDC, and be permitted separately through the Planning and Zoning Department.